Charles Cook (dancer)

-Charles “Cookie” Cook (February 11, 1914 – August, 1991) was a tap dancer who performed in the heyday of tap through the 1980s, and was a founding member of the Copasetics.
-He was the dance partner of Ernest “Brownie” Brown, with whom he performed from the days of vaudeville into the 1960s.
-They performed in film, such as Dorothy Dandridge 1942 “soundie” Cow Cow Boogie, on Broadway in the 1948 musical Kiss Me, Kate, twice at the Newport Jazz Festival, as well in other acts, including “Garbage and His Two Cans” in which they played the garbage cans.
+Charles "Cookie" Cook (February 11, 1914 – August, 1991) was a tap dancer who performed in the heyday of tap through the 1980s, and was a founding member of the Copasetics.
+He was the dance partner of Ernest "Brownie" Brown, with whom he performed from the days of vaudeville into the 1960s.
+They performed in film, such as Dorothy Dandridge 1942 "soundie" Cow Cow Boogie, on Broadway in the 1948 musical Kiss Me, Kate, twice at the Newport Jazz Festival, as well in other acts, including "Garbage and His Two Cans" in which they played the garbage cans.
 He headlined venues including New York's Palace, the Apollo, Radio City Music Hall, Cotton Club, and London Palladium.
-Quoted as saying “if you can walk, you can dance,” Cook was one of the most influential tap masters and crucial in passing on the tap tradition to future generations.
+Quoted as saying "if you can walk, you can dance", Cook was one of the most influential tap masters and crucial in passing on the tap tradition to future generations.

 Early life

 Cook was born on February 11, 1914.
-Cook was born in Chicago, Illinois but grew up in Detroit, Michigan.
+Cook was born in Chicago, Illinois, but grew up in Detroit, Michigan.
 He was raised by his mother, who ran a boarding house for Black performers who were not welcome at white-owned establishments.
-As a result, he met and saw a number of acts including Ethel Waters, Butterbeans and Susie, Runnin’ Wild, and Lucky Sambo as a young child.
-He was 13 when he met Ernest “Brownie” Brown, who would later become his dance partner.
+As a result, he met and saw a number of acts including Ethel Waters, Butterbeans and Susie, Runnin' Wild, and Lucky Sambo as a young child.
+He was 13 when he met Ernest "Brownie" Brown, who would later become his dance partner.

 Personal life

 Little is known about Cook's personal life.
 He never married but had a close, seemingly flirtatious, relationship with his student Jane Goldberg.
 In addition to frequently performing around New York City, he also attended other arts events in the city.
-He is noted to have attended the presentation of tap shoes to the mayor Dinkins of New York City on National Tap Dance Day in 1990, and attended celebrations of Duke Ellington and Charles “Honi” Coles.
+He is noted to have attended the presentation of tap shoes to the mayor Dinkins of New York City on National Tap Dance Day in 1990, and attended celebrations of Duke Ellington and Charles "Honi" Coles.
 There are multiple references to Cook's drinking habits, in particular his habit of drinking before shows, causing him to lose control or miss steps on stage.
 Cook also had been mentioned to have mood swings and emotional outbursts before shows.
 In 1989, he was rushed from his home on St. Nicholas Ave to St. Luke's Hospital after collapsing for an unknown reason.
-Cook passed away in early August, 1991 at the age of 77 in New York City from kidney failure.
-He left instructions that his ashes were to be spread in “2040 7th Avenue space”.
+Cook died in early August, 1991 at the age of 77 in New York City from kidney failure.
+He left instructions that his ashes were to be spread in "2040 7th Avenue space".